nagarajmanjunath/Smartcontract-rust-wasm/Readme.md

 # Smar-contract using Rust with wasm

-  This is the simple get and set contract, which is written using the rust and it will be compiled to wasm.
+   This repository contains smart contract implementation, which is written using the rust and be compiled to wasm.

 # Build prerequisites